fchris82/WfDockerWorkflow/docs/wf-aliases.md

 ## How can I make custom image?

-In most of case you need some extensions, so you will need a custom image.
+In most cases you need some extensions, so you will need a custom image.
 You have to create a `Dockerfile` eg:

 ```Dockerfile
 FROM php:7.2-cli